jessica-guetre/genetic-algorithm/README.md

 5. **Bitwise Mutation**: Introduces variations by flipping chromosome bits.
 6. **Genetic Algorithm Execution**: Main loop for evolving the population towards optimal solutions.

-### Experiments and Results
-Conducts experiments with different mutation and crossover rates, observing their impact on performance.

-### Installation and Usage
-- Ensure Python and Jupyter Notebook are installed.
-- Clone this repository and run the notebook in Jupyter.

 ### Dependencies
 - `numpy`